fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_vdomdns.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `vdom_dns` - Enable/disable configuring DNS servers for the current VDOM.
 * `primary` - Primary DNS server IP address for the VDOM.
 * `secondary` - Secondary DNS server IP address for the VDOM.
+* `dns_over_tls` - Enable/disable/enforce DNS over TLS.
+* `ssl_certificate` - Name of local certificate for SSL connections.
+* `server_hostname` - DNS server host name list.
+The structure of `server_hostname` block is documented below.
 * `ip6_primary` - Primary IPv6 DNS server IP address for the VDOM.
 * `ip6_secondary` - Secondary IPv6 DNS server IP address for the VDOM.
 * `source_ip` - Source IP for communications with the DNS server.
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+* `interface` - Specify outgoing interface to reach server.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

+The `server_hostname` block supports:

+* `hostname` - DNS server host name list separated by space (maximum 4 domains).

 ## Attribute Reference